- Botox injections effectively reduce the appearance of fine lines and wrinkles in the face

-What is Botox?
+What Is Botox?

 What is Botox used for?

-Botox injections are mainly used around the mouth and eyes, on the neck, between the eyebrows and on the forehead.
-They reduce the appearance of fine lines and dynamic wrinkles, helping the skin to appear smoother and more youthful.
-Dynamic wrinkles are caused by facial expressions you repeat over and over, like smiling or squinting your eyes.
+Botox injections are primarily used to reduce the appearance of fine lines and dynamic wrinkles, resulting in skin that appears smoother and more youthful.
+Dynamic wrinkles are caused by repeated facial expressions, such as smiling, frowning or squinting.

 How long do the results last?